steff880/MS2-project-Cottage/README.md

 ## Features

 The website consists of 5 pages.
-All accessible from navigation menu.
+All accessible from the navigation menu.

 ## Navigation Bar

-* Navigation bar is fixed to the top of each page, which gives the user the option to return, or move to another page easily.
+* Navigation bar is fixed to the top of each page, which gives the user the option to return or move to another page easily.
 It will adapt to mobile devices by changing into a burger menu.

 * Navigation:

-    - On the left there is the site's logo, which can be used to navigate to **Home** page at any moment.
+    - On the left, there is the site's logo, which can be used to navigate to the **Home** page at any moment.
     - On the right side there are 5 links to each page.
-If viewed on mobile device, those will drop down, when clicked on burger menu.
+If viewed on a mobile device, those will drop down, when clicked on the burger menu.

 ### Home page

 - User is greeted with welcome animation
-- Has a background image and also greeting text, and a button to navigate to **Cottages** page.
+- Has a background image and also greeting text, and a button to navigate to the **Cottages** page.

 ### About